nest/nest-simulator/doc/guides/recording_from_simulations.rst

 in large simulations.
 In case of scaling problems, the `sionlib` backend can be a possible alternative. [[Link]]

-Filenames are determined according to the following rule:
+Filenames are determined according to the following pattern:

   data_path/data_prefix(label|model_name)-gid-vp.file_extension

 The properties `data_path` and `data_prefix` are global kernel properties.
-They can for example be set during repetitive simulation protocols to separate the data resulting from indivitual runs. `gid` and `vp` correspond to the global ID and the virtual process of the recorder, respectively.
+They can for example be set during repetitive simulation protocols to separate the data resulting from indivitual runs.
+The `label` replaces the model name component if it is set to a non-empty string. `gid` and `vp` correspond to the global ID and the virtual process of the recorder writing the file.
+The filename ends in a dot and the `file_extension`.

-The `file_extension` can currently be only set on a per-backend basis.

-The life cycle of a file always spans the period between the call to ``Prepare`` and the call to ``Cleanup``.
-Each call to ``Run`` between them will use the same file.
+The life of a file starts with the call to ``Prepare`` and ends with the call to ``Cleanup``.
+Data that is produced during successive calls to ``Run`` inbetween one pair of ``Prepare`` and ``Cleanup`` calls will be written to the same file.

 In case, a file of the same name already exists, the ``Prepare`` call will fail with a corresponding error message, unless the kernel